xoopscube/documentation/en/README.md

 # <span class="iconify" data-icon="mdi:cube-outline"></span> Welcome

-**XOOPSCube Legacy** (XCL) is a free and open-source Web Application Platform (WAP) empowering site owners to build, manage and deploy scalable web applications, custom Content Management System (CMS), forums, community discussion board and knowledge management systems, or multiple blogs (e.g. WordPress).

-The XCL bundle package is designed for easy usage and to benefit from the performance of the most popular web server stack AMP with minimum requirements : Apache 2.4.x, MySQL 5.6.x and PHP 7.2.x
+### Simple

+**XOOPSCUBE Legacy (XCL)** stands as a free and open-source Web Application Platform (WAP, CMS), providing webmasters with the power to effortlessly build dynamic and content-rich websites.
+The user-friendly XCL bundle package is engineered to leverage the performance of the XCube Core alongside the widely adopted web server stack: Apache, MySQL, and PHP.
+Installation is a breeze – simply clone the repository or extract the ZIP archive into a directory within your website's root, open your web browser, and launch the intuitive installation wizard, available in English, Français, 日本語, Português, Pусский.

 ### Secure

-XCube Core (©2005 Kazuhisa Minato, BSD) is secure by design, in software engineering, means that software products and capabilities have been designed to be foundationally secure.
-However, the module Protector (©peak.ne.jp) is installed to provide an extra layer of security to the subsystem Legacy — which ensures backwards compatibility with the older system XOOPS2 (©2002 Kazumi Ono @Onokazu, GPL2) and later XOOPS2-JP Japanese versions with multibyte character support.
+XCube Core is inherently secure by design, a principle in software engineering indicating that security is a fundamental aspect of its architecture and capabilities.
+This Legacy system ensures backward compatibility with older XOOPS2 and subsequent XOOPS2-JP Japanese versions, which offered support for multibyte characters.
+The Protector module is included to enhance the security of the base system, providing an additional layer of protection for the Legacy component.
+Furthermore, the platform's extensibility is achieved without modifying core files, thanks to the delegate mechanism and the preload system (single file components) within an event-driven environment.

 ### Scalable

-Scaling a web application platform means allowing more people to use the application and being able to meet increasing demand, without changing the code, data or the trusted system.
-You can easily extend core functionality with modules or a new subsystem.
-XCube core provides many essential tools for maintaining a web platform and offers a great deal of functionality and customization options for your Content Management System.
-In fact, the customization options for your Web Application Platform and CMS-driven websites are nearly endless with preloads (single file component).
+Scaling a web application platform involves enabling a greater number of users to access a website and accommodating increasing demand by expanding the core functionality and facilitating migration to larger storage and more powerful servers with, all with a simple migration process while maintaining the reliability of your core system.

 ### Self-Host

-Self-hosted platforms are decentralized, allow for superior accessibility, customization of features and style, which means you are not dependent on a centralized service and are also free to choose your hosting service as the number of users grows.
-You have full control over your own data and services, rather than depending on expensive third-party services (cloud, saas).
+Self-hosted platforms offer a decentralized architecture, allowing unparalleled accessibility for customizing both functionality and appearance.
+This independence liberates you from reliance on a centralized service, granting you the freedom to select your preferred hosting provider.
+This autonomy ensures exceptional scalability as your user base expands, allowing you to adapt and grow your resources according to your specific needs, free from the constraints of costly third-party services like cloud or SaaS solutions.
+Furthermore, you maintain complete control over your own data and services, eliminating dependence on these expensive external providers. (cloud, saas).